 You see, homeowners may have had the best intentions.
 The problem isn't the act of painting ahead of moving in.
 The problem is the lack of planning when creating the new home's color scheme.

 Related: The Paint-with-Confidence Guide

 Every new homeowner should plan their dream home's color scheme way before breaking out the rollers.
 In fact, you can actually start the planning process when you first tour a home with your real estate agent.
 Ask them questions about the house to learn details that can help you pick the right color scheme and make your next house more like heaven.

-Details such as house history and house layout can be vital information when it comes to the color scheme too.
-Here are some important questions to ask when you first start planning:
+Details such as house history and house layout can be vital when it comes to the color scheme too.
+Here are some important questions to ask when you start planning:

 - Is it historical?
 You may want to consider using a historically correct color for the year it was built.
 A paint specialist at your home improvement store can help identify those options.

 - Does it have any original features?
 Those original features may be highlighted with an original color.